ZHJ0504/react-native-fall-detection-module/README.md

 Fall Detection Library

 When using a typical react native sensors library to try to detect a fall, we will need to set the update interval to < 100ms.
 However, this will cause the react native bridge to be overloaded.
 As such, the processing of the sensors data cannot be done in the React Native code.
-As a solution, this library will only send events through the react native bridge when a fall is detected
+As a solution, this library will only send events through the react native bridge when a fall is detected.

 ## Compatibility